Hero image

 Auto insurance generally doesn’t cover vehicles with less than four wheels.
 Homeowner’s or renter’s insurance may cover an accident that occurs on a traditional bicycle, but it does not cover motorized bikes or scooters.

-In order to ride a Bird or a Lime scooter, riders must agree to a rental agreement that states that riders will be held responsible for any accidents, relieving the companies of liability.
+Most rental agreements that are required by scooter manufacturerers state that riders will be held responsible for any accidents, relieving the companies of liability.

 To protect yourself from facing large costs in the case of an accident, call your insurance agent to ask how you can get coverage.
 If you have a homeowner’s or renter’s insurance policy, some insurance companies offer personal liability umbrella policies which cover more scenarios and include higher limits for coverage.
 While some of these additional policies may cover electric scooters, all claims are investigated based on their own merits.